A Review of Generalized Zero-Shot Learning Methods: Review of GZSL Methods

 \subsubsection{Other methods}

-Apart from GANs and VAEs, several studies have attempted to generate visual features for the unseen classes using other approaches.
-For example, \textit{unseen visual data synthesis} (UVDS)~\cite{long2018zero} and \textit{Class-specific synthesized dictionary} (CSSD)~\cite{Ji2019class} project both visual features and semantic representations into a latent space.
-UVDS proposes a diffusion regularisation (DR) to synthesize visual features for the unseen classes using embedding matrices.
-CSSD learns a class-specific encoding matrix in a latent space for each class and consequently a dictionary matrix within a dictionary framework.
-Then, the encoding matrices with the affinity seen classes, i.e., seen classes similar to the unseen ones, are used to generate visual features for the unseen classes.
-Feng and Zhao~\cite{feng2020transfer} extracted two types of knowledge, i.e., local rational knowledge and global rational knowledge, from the visual and semantic representations, respectively, to build a generative model.
-Li et al.~\cite{li2020learning} proposed to generate visual features for the unseen classes using the most similar seen classes to the unseen ones in the semantic space.
+Apart from GANs and VAEs, several studies have attempted to generate visual features for the unseen classes using other approaches. {As an example, the \textit{unseen visual data synthesis} (UVDS)~\cite{long2018zero} method exploits a diffusion regularization (DR) to synthesize visual features for the unseen classes using embedding matrices.
+The \textit{class-specific synthesized dictionary} (CSSD)~\cite{Ji2019class} learns a class-specific encoding matrix in a latent space for each class and consequently a dictionary matrix within a dictionary framework.
+Then, the encoding matrices with the affinity seen classes, i.e., seen classes similar to unseen ones, are used to generate visual features for the unseen classes.
+Feng and Zhao~\cite{feng2020transfer} built a generative model by extracting two types of knowledge, i.e., local rational knowledge and global rational knowledge, from the visual and semantic representations, respectively.
+Li et al.~\cite{li2020learning} leveraged the most similar seen classes to the unseen ones in the semantic space to generate visual features for the unseen classes.